-Brighten up your Decor with DIY Wooden Lanterns in just a few easy steps.
+Inside: Brighten up your Decor with DIY Wooden Lanterns in just a few easy steps.
 These work both indoors and outdoors and are a great beginner woodworking project.

 I built these lanterns using the plans available on House of Wood.
 I thought I was going to want to modify the plans to make the lanterns smaller – but then I realized it would be basically impossible to put a candle inside them if they were shorter.
 So I stuck almost exactly to her sizing, but made a few small modifications to the plans.
 (She has a list of cuts on there too that you can follow.)